Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

 - If you miss a dose of Cafergot suppositories and you still have a headache, use it as soon as you remember.
 Do not use a dose of Cafergot suppositories within 1 hour of your last dose.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use Cafergot suppositories.

 Important safety information:

 - Do NOT exceed the recommended dose or use Cafergot suppositories for longer than prescribed without checking with your doctor.
-Cafergot suppositories is not for long-term daily use.
+Cafergot suppositories are not for long-term daily use.

 - Do not use Cafergot suppositories for any other kind of headaches.
-Cafergot suppositories is not effective in treating other types of headaches.
+Cafergot suppositories are not effective in treating other types of headaches.

 - Use of nicotine may increase the risk of severe side effects with Cafergot suppositories.
 Talk to you doctor before using Cafergot suppositories if you smoke or use any other kind of nicotine.

 - Use Cafergot suppositories with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Cafergot suppositories if you are pregnant.
 If you suspect that you could be pregnant, contact your doctor immediately.
 Cafergot suppositories should not be used during labor and delivery.
 Cafergot suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using Cafergot suppositories, check with your doctor or pharmacist to discuss the risks to your baby.